 Which coach is the best for recent grads?

 It depends on many factors: your interests; your location; your schedule availability; your needs in the career coaching process.
 When you fill out the CoachFinder questionnaire, you’ll only see coaches that have been selected based on their experience with teens and/or young adults.
 If you find someone you like, you can have an exploratory phone call first to see if you think it’s a fit.

 Do you help find jobs or connect me to people?

-> Career coaching is not a placement service, or a referral service.
+Career coaching is not a job placement service, or a recruiting service.
 It is, however, a tested process that helps you identify what you’re good at (or likely to be good at based on your interests and abilities) and then put a game plan in place to find a job in that field.
 A career coach will help you figure out HOW to connect to people, or HOW to find jobs, but the actual footwork happens on your end.